pierogis/pierogis/README.md

 Note how it is less static than a `Pierogi`, almost *precooked*.
 When a pierogi is cooked, the "manipulation" that it applies is just loading the picture on top.
-Quantize, like many other `Ingredient` types, depends on a meaningful input to `cook` to produce a meaningful output
+Quantize, like many other `Ingredient` types, depends on a meaningful input to `cook` to produce a meaningful output.

+There is also the SpatialQuantize variant which is used for the cli tool.

 ```python
 palette = [